 • Questions?
 Try asking the Power BI Community.

-Companies can now employ Data Analysis of business data from Jira to Power BI to execute better strategies in general.
-IT personnel can remain ahead of the curve with Historical, Present, and Predicted perspectives of business processes since Jira data can be used for Analysis in BI tools.
+Companies can now employ data analysis of business data from Jira to Power BI to execute better strategies in general.
+IT personnel can remain ahead of the curve with Historical, Present, and Predicted perspectives of business processes as Jira data can be used for Analysis in BI tools.

 1) Managing Multiple Projects

-By implementing Jira to Power BI data transfer, Power BI dashboards provide managers with complete project information at a glance.
-Such a bird’s-eye view helps them to keep a close eye on the project’s status and Key Performance Indicators (KPIs) at a high level and respond promptly to any possible problems.
+Integrating Jira with Power BI provides a seamless transfer, giving managers insights into the complete project information.
+Providing them with this 360-degree view enables them to keep a close eye on the project’s status and Key Performance Indicators (KPIS) at a high level

 2) Remote Support Team

-Oversight Tracking provides additional information on the Average Time to close a ticket and the percentage of tickets that are closed on time.
-As a result, the support crew is more centrally supervised, but it is still flexible enough to allow for as much creative flexibility as feasible.
+Features such as oversight tracking provide additional information on the Average Time to close a ticket and the percentage of tickets that are closed on time.
+As a result, the support crew can be supervised in a more central manner, allowing creative flexibility as much as possible.
 This is useful for identifying recurring issues and trends in occurrences.

 3) Managing Resources for Software Development